jcu-eresearch/shared-salt-states/README.rst

 Todo
 ----

-* Configure yum priorities for any custom packages being installed (Shibboleth, Nginx,  Supervisor) At present, installation isn't explicitly pinned to install from our repositories.
 * Custom repository configuration prevents installation via Salt for our custom packages of Shibboleth, Nginx and Supervisor.
 These need to be manually installed until we can update to Salt 2014.1.0 (which is also borked for